blakesaylor/git_homework/thoughts.md

 Git is a super helpful tool for tracking changes rather than having a bunch of files named with update dates (file x version 2, file x version 3, etc.)

 Calendaring will be necessary for building a balanced and productive schedule while at Turing.

+Make sure to budget time for fitness and personal health at least three times a week

+Review what I've learned periodically to keep a healthy perspective on where I started and where I am at that time